-The bill would authorize the KTA to issue revenue bonds payable partly, rather than solely, from revenues to finance turnpike projects.
-The bill would require the KTA, before undertaking a toll road project, to find construction of a toll expressway can be financed partly, rather than wholly, through the investment of private funds in toll road revenue bonds and that such project and any indebtedness incurred for it could be financed partly through tolls and other project-related income, rather than such project and indebtedness be entirely self-liquidating.
+The bill would authorize the KTA to issue revenue bonds payable solely or partly from revenues to finance turnpike projects.
+The bill would require the KTA, before undertaking a toll road project, to find construction of a toll expressway can be financed solely or partly through the investment of private funds in toll road revenue bonds and that such project and any indebtedness incurred for it could be financed solely or partly through tolls and other project-related income, rather than such project and indebtedness be entirely selfliquidating.
 (Section 2)

-The KTA would be authorized to issue turnpike revenue bonds payable partly, rather than solely, from the tolls and revenues pledged for bond repayment.
-(Section 3) Bonds and expenses would be payable partly, rather than solely, from funds provided under the authority of statutes governing the KTA.
+The KTA would be authorized to issue turnpike revenue bonds payable solely or partly from the tolls and revenues pledged for bond repayment.
+(Section 3) Bonds and expenses would be payable solely or partly from funds provided under the authority of statutes governing the KTA.
 (Section 4) [Note: Under continuing law, such bonds and expenses are not obligations of the State.]